You are missing out on some of the most common tax deductions for teachers and educators.

-This daunting thought can also be the reason so many workers in the education field file too quickly in an effort to complete this task.
+This daunting thought can also be the reason why so many workers in the education field file too quickly in an effort to complete this task.

 The job of a schoolteacher can be a grueling, with lots of stress, deadlines, and long hours.
-Plus, you’re probably using your own money for some work-related expenses.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on any of the links, I’ll receive a small commission.